Snigdho8869/Computer-Vision-Projects/Cataract Detection/readme.md

 - Evaluation metrics include loss and accuracy.
 - Sample images are loaded, and predictions are made to determine if the images show signs of cataracts.

+## Results

+- The Inception model achieves an accuracy of 97.36%
+- The CNN model achieves an accuracy of 90.31%